James Music Studio

 Q: How young should a child begin?

-Q: Do you participate in Piano Teachers Guild?
+Q: Do you participate in Piano Teachers Guild "auditions"?

 Q: Can I learn to play by ear?